Hartlepool Electric Tramways

 Photographs of Hartlepools electric tramways, either in its early years (under the General Electric Tramways Company; 1895 to 1899) or subsequently under the auspices of the Hartlepool Electric Tramways Company (1899 to 1912) and West Hartlepool Corporation (1912 to 1927) are very thin on the ground, and those showing staff are rarer still.

-During the early HETCo era, conductors were initially issued with single-breasted jackets with a row of five buttons (undoubtedly of the standard BETCo pattern — see link) and upright collars; although nothing can be made out on the surviving images, the latter, by analogy with other BETCo systems at this time, probably bore embroidered system initials on both sides.
+During the early HETCo era, conductors were initially issued with single-breasted jackets with afive buttons (undoubtedly of the standard BETCo pattern — see link) and stand-up collars; although nothing can be made out on the surviving images, the latter, by analogy with other BETCo systems at this time, probably bore embroidered system initials on both sides.
 The uniforms were apparently dark blue with yellow piping.
 Motormen on the other hand were provided with double-breasted jackets with four pairs of buttons and lapels; the collar insignia would have been the same as the conductors' jackets.
 Caps were in a kepi-style, and though nothing can be made out on the surviving photographs, these would certainly have borne embroidered system initials.
-The uniforms would almost certainly have been changes to either a single-breasted or lancer-style in 1904; these new uniforms would have borne an employee number on the bearer's left-hand collar and system initials on the right-hand collar, all badges being brass.
-By this time, the kepis would also have been superseded by military-style caps bearing the standard BETCo 'Magnet and Wheel' cap badge, along with an employee number (worn underneath).
+The uniforms would almost certainly have been changes to either a single-breasted or a lancer-style in 1904; these new uniforms would have borne an employee number on the bearer's left-hand collar and system initials on the right-hand collar, all badges being brass.
+By this time, the kepis would also have been superseded by tensioned-crown peaked caps, which bore the standard BETCo 'Magnet and Wheel' cap badge, along with an employee number (worn underneath).

 During the HETCo era, a bonus was given to tramcar staff for good conduct; the recipients were not only paid extra per week, but also had this denoted by means of a chevron on their jacket sleeve (up to three).

-In the West Hartlepool Corporation era, conductors (at least) wore single-breasted jackets with two breast pockets (with button closures) and upright collars; the bearer's right-hand collar bore individual 'W H C T' initials.
-The uniforms were apparently blue with red piping; buttons and badges were probably brass.
-Caps were military in style with a tensioned crown and bore script-lettering grade badges, either Conductor or Motorman.
-It is possible that the style of the uniforms were changed in the 1920s, though currently, there is no photographic evidence that would either support or refute this.
+In the West Hartlepool Corporation era, conductors (at least) wore single-breasted jackets with two breast pockets (with button closures) and stand-up collars; the bearer's right-hand collar bore individual 'W H C T' initials.
+The uniforms were apparently blue with red piping; the buttons and badges were probably brass. the tensioned-crown peaked caps bore script-lettering grade badges, either 'Conductor' or 'Motorman'.
+It is possible that the style of the uniforms was changed in the 1920s, though currently, there is no photographic evidence that would either support or refute this.

-During the GETCo era, inspectors were certainly issued with elaborate uniforms, comprising single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and upright collars, with the jacket and pockets edged in a finer material than the main body.
+During the GETCo era, inspectors were certainly issued with elaborate uniforms, comprising single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and stand-up collars, with the jacket and pockets edged in a finer material than the main body.
 The sleeves were also embellished with chevrons, again in a finer material than the jackets.
-The upright collars probably carried insignia, though this cannot be made out on surviving photographs.
-Headgear took the form of a kepi-style cap with a steeply inclined glossy peak, topped by a pom pom; the caps certainly carried a badge of some description, possibly 'TRAMWAY INSPECTOR' in embroidered block lettering.
+The stand-up collars probably carried insignia, though this cannot be made out on surviving photographs.
+The drooping-peak caps were topped by a pom pom; they carried a badge of some description, possibly 'TRAMWAY INSPECTOR' in embroidered block lettering.
 Photographs of inspectors from later periods are yet to come to light, so it is currently unknown what uniforms they wore, though in all likelihood, they were very similar in style to those used in the early years.

 The WHCT also employed inspectresses, as well as female parcels messengers.
 It is currently unclear what uniforms all these ladies wore, as photographs of any of them are yet to come to light.